MobiusHorizons/cbuild/README.md

 # Usage:

-`cbuild [command] [options] <module>`
+`cbuild <module>`

-## Options:

-* -v         verbose

-## Commands:

-* build      generates source files and builds the module (default)
-* generate   generates source files
-* clean      clean all generated sources, object files, and executables

 the `module` is the source for either an executable or library you would like to turn into a c project.
 `cbuild` generates a `.c` and `.h` file for each module in the depencency tree of `module`.
 Furthermore it generates a `.mk` file which specifies the depencencies between all the generated files and their respective objects, it also contains a rule to build either a static library or an executable for modules where the name is `main`.